 Irrespective of the guidance above, systems should be prepared for some degree of overlap between these resources and be prepared to execute searches against multiple resources in cases where differentiation cannot be guaranteed.
 As well, in some workflows more than one type of resource or even all three might exist.
 E.g. Upon receiving a ReferralRequest a practitioner might initiate a DiagnosticOrder.
 The diagnostic service might then initiate a ProcedureRequest.

 The notion of ProcedureRequest and CommunicationRequest are also closely related.
-The boundary between determining whether an action is considered to be training or counselling (and thus a ProcedureRequest) as opposed to a CommunicationRequest is based on whether there's a specific intent to change the mind-set of the patient.
+The boundary between determining whether an action is considered to be training or counseling (and thus a ProcedureRequest) as opposed to a CommunicationRequest is based on whether there's a specific intent to change the mind-set of the patient.
 A request to merely disclose information would be considered a CommunicationRequest.
 Invocation of a process that will involve verification of the patient's comprehension or an attempt to change the patient's mental state would be a ProcedureRequest.

 source\procedurerequest\procedurerequest-notes.xml